davidgibsonadi/dsp-linux-meta-adi/README.md

 This repository contains the Yocto meta layer that is used in the production of toolchains, uboot images, kernel and filesystem for ADSP-SC5xx EZ-KITs.

 ## Getting Started
-Please refer to the README in the yocto-adi-manifest for more details on how to get started with this repository
+Please refer to the README in the dsp-linux-manifest repository for more details on how to get started.

 ## Licensing
 Please refer to the LICENSE.md file in this repository for more information regarding licensing.